Gismo150/Crawler/README.md

 # GitHub Crawler

-Currently under development.
-Going to make the Crawler more generic.
-Stay tuned!

 This Crawler allows you to collect the repository metadata of public repositories published on Github.

 The Crawler creates a "Repositories.json" file.
 This file contains an Json Array, where each element the repository metadata of matching repositories stores.